Dow notches record point surge in dramatic rebound

 About 9.5 billion shares changed hands in U.S. exchanges, above the 9.1 billion daily average over the last 20 sessions.

-(Reporting by Lewis Krauskopf in New York; additional reporting by Terence Gabriel and Saqib Iqbal Ahmed in New York, Medha Singh in Bengaluru; editing by Jonathan Oatis and Leslie Adler)
+(Reporting by Lewis Krauskopf in New York; additional reporting by Terence Gabriel and Saqib Iqbal Ahmed in New York, Medha Singh in Bengaluru; editing by Leslie Adler and Chris Reese)

 By Lewis Krauskopf